 All programs pursuing a Full-Rating are eligible.
 Contact your Quality Coach or local recruiter for more information.

-Early Learning Scholarships All programs with a Parent Aware Rating or in a current Cohort to earn a One, Two, Three or Four-Star Rating through the Full-Rating Pathway are eligible to receive Early Learning Scholarships.
+All programs with a Parent Aware Rating and those in a current Cohort to earn a One-, Two-, Three-, or Four-Star Rating through the Full-Rating Pathway are eligible to serve children who have been awarded Early Learning Scholarships.
 Different amounts are awarded based on the following: